cryptoniknik/the-first/README.md

 👀 I’m interested in real world assets
 🌱 I’m currently learning python
 💞️ I’m looking to collaborate on peace
-📫 How to reach me..
+📫 How to reach me cryptoniknik@gmail.com